MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab04_Ex3_Deploying a Windows device with Autopilot.md

 7. For now we do not need to a members into the group.
 So select **Create** to create the group.

 8. No in the group overview make sure the group was created successfully.
-This you can check in the top right corner by selecting the **Bell symbol** to see the notifications.
+This you can check in the top right corner by selecting the **Bell symbol** to see the notifications .

 ### Task 2: Generate a device-specific comma-separated value (CSV) file